johnwargo/https-client-esp32-json-body/readme.md

 Waiting 30 seconds...
 ```

-The sketch connects to the cloud function, passes the parameters as a JSON

-Bacon Ipsum API and returns a 200 response (200) and a single line of meatty content.
+The sketch connects to the cloud function and passes the JSON parameters in the request body.
+The server validates the request body and returns an HTTP code of 200 (OK) for success or 400 (Bad Request) based on the availability of the `param1` and `param2` values in the request body.

 Every 30 seconds, the sketch goes back for more content.
 I could have made the sketch only connect once, but what's the fun in that.
-I added a longer wait than the example sketch I started with since I didn't want to send too many requests to the server and have them block me for too many requests.
+Please do me a favor and don't leave the sketch running too long as I'm paying for the cloud function the sketch calls.

 ***